Academic Year 2024-25

 Montana State University – Bozeman is committed to suicide prevention, the overall mental health of our students, and providing appropriate services for students in distress.
 Strengthening existing policies, procedures and prevention efforts also furthers this commitment.
 College mental health advocacy groups (The Jed Foundation & Jed Campus Program), the Suicide Prevention Resource Center, and the Substance Abuse Mental Health Services Administration also recommend the creation of such protocols to further suicide prevention and enhance mental health treatment.

-This protocol was written by staff members in Student Health Partners: Counseling & Psychological Services (CPS), Office of Health Advancement, & Medical Services, as well as campus partners in University Student Housing, Office of the Dean of Students, and University Police.
+This protocol was written by staff members in Student Wellness: Counseling & Psychological Services (CPS), Health Advancement, and Student Health Services, as well as campus partners in University Student Housing, Office of the Dean of Students, and University Police Department.
 Additional support was originally provided by the Garrett Lee Smith Campus Suicide Prevention Grant #1U79SM061796-01.

 Additional Acknowledgements: